-Alstroemeria Planting Guide
+Alstroemeria Planting & Growing Guide

 Alstroemeria, also known as Peruvian Lilies or Princess Lilies, are petite plants with lush foliage that produce a wealth of vivid blooms from late spring to early autumn.
 Not only are these blooms festooned with contrasting shades and endearing whiskers, but they have a sensational vase life of up to two weeks!
 These happy plants thrive in partial sunny conditions and perform well in garden beds, borders, or containers.
 Discover how to plant, grow, and care for this prolific bloomer using this comprehensive guide!